Montimage/mmt-operator/tools/genDoc/README.md

-A small tool to generate markdown document adapting for bitbucket wiki.
+A small tool to generate markdown document of a javascript file.
+The generated document is adapted for bitbucket wiki.

 usage:

-* change `src` at line 15 to point to a javascript file
+* change `src` at line 9 of `render.js` to point to a javascript file (default: `../../public/lib/mmt/js/mmt_drop.js`)
 * then

     npm install
     node render.js